 The BVI courts may grant injunctive relief on an interim or final basis.

 Arrangements for Obtaining Urgent Injunctive Relief

 The BVI Commercial Court, in particular, is used to dealing with applications for injunctive relief on an urgent basis.
-The Registry provide BVI legal practitioners with contact details for out-of-hours applications so that urgent applications can be dealt with as and when they need to.
+The Registry provides BVI legal practitioners with contact details for out-of-hours applications so that urgent applications can be dealt with as required.

 Availability of Injunctive Relief on an Ex Parte Basis

 As a matter of principle, orders will not generally be made against a person without that person having had an opportunity to be heard.
 There are some exceptions, including extreme urgency where notice is not possible.
 An application may proceed without notice where giving notice may defeat the purpose of the application.
 Given the nature of freezing orders, and the requirement to prove a real risk of dissipation, they are commonly made without notice.